This is how the Harrow Dominion looked when it opened in 1936

 Just before we carry on with the Dominion story, I want to quickly mention the third exciting building to open in the borough of Harrow, which was just a few months after the Dominion, in October 1936, when Rayners Lane greeted its new Grosvenor Cinema, designed once again by Frank Ernest Bromige.
 A modest 1235-seater, it nevertheless also had extensive stage facilities – and a sinuous, exciting design both inside and out.
 (Odeon bought this cinema in May 1937 and it made an ideal addition to Odeon’s ever-expanding circuit of new, streamlined cinemas).

 Harrow’s flurry of large cinema building concluded in 1937 with the opening of the Harrow Granada, built within sight of the Dominion.
+Still standing (as Gold’s Gym) in 2021, the Granada had a surprisingly plain, flat facade with a large and comfortable auditorium which followed the standard Granada template closely, built with an organ , full stage facilities and a flytower.

 Back to the Dominion/ABC now.
 In 1962, in response to falling cinema attendances and the rise of television, a sweeping wave of modernisation attempted to give an updated look to ABC’s ageing cinema stock, and their preferred solution was to clad many of their cinemas in blue sheet metal, creating nondescript box-like facades, which while it may have made them feel more up to date, also made them rather boring.
 As the Dominion/ABC’s facade was so huge, the cladding was reduced in height so that the top of the finned towers poked out through the top, giving passers-by a tantalising glimpse of what lay underneath – for 59 years.

 Decades came and went, and cinemas changed hands, never more often than in the late 80s and 90s.
-The Dominion, now titled ABC Harrow, had been split horizontally in 1972, with the old stalls functioning as a bingo club and the old circle formed the new cinema.
+The Dominion, now titled ABC Harrow, had been split horizontally in 1972, with the old stalls functioning as a bingo club and the old circle forming the new cinema.
 The old cafe/restaurant area became home to the Guy Hayward School of Dancing for some years, accessed by the doors in the right-hand tower.
 In time, a further screen was added in the cafe/restaurant area, after the dancing school moved out, and eventually the building was sold off to an independent chain, the Safari, (who also bought the ABC in West Croydon at the same time) screening Indian movies, with a church occupying the earlier bingo club space in the old stalls.
 The lease had been up some ago before negotiations began to redevelop the site for housing and the work of the Cinema Theatre Association, an organisation I have been part of for many years, put their skilled and dedicated team of Caseworkers to work.

 While the cinema had been on the CTA’s watch list for many years, it was when the writing looked to be on the wall for the venue that the CTA stepped in and discussed listing the building with the local Council.